Sporty, elegant and compact –

 The soft top

 The new A3 Cabriolet has a soft cloth top that is stretched over a lightweight kinematic mechanism made of magnesium-steel, and it complements the car's design perfectly.
-At the press of a button, the top opens or closes electro-hydraulically in less than 18 seconds, even while driving up to 50 km/h (31.07 mph).
+At the press of a button, the top opens or closes electro-hydraulically, even while driving up to 50 km/h (31.07 mph).
 In the opened state, the top – folded into three layers – rests in a tray that barely affects luggage capacity, which is 287 liters (10.14 cubic ft).

 The fully automatic soft top has a glass rear window and is offered in Black as standard.
 A fully automatic acoustic top is available as an alternative; it has a thicker inner foam layer which reduces the already low interior noise level of the A3 Cabriolet even more.
 The acoustic top is available in the three exterior colors of Black, Gray and Brown, and its roofliner is available in black and lunar silver.
 A wind deflector is standard for the Ambiente trim line, and head-level heating is an option for the front seats.
 An active rollover protection system protects the occupants in case of a rollover accident.
 It consists of two spring-loaded plates that are recessed into the body.